danaia/archeonGUI/README.md

 1. Create an `archeon/` folder in your project
 2. Add an `ARCHEON.arcon` file with your architecture notation
-3. Open the project in ArcheonGUI
+3. Open the project in Archeon
 4. Watch your architecture visualize in real-time!

-ArcheonGUI monitors for changes — edit your `.arcon` files in any editor and see updates instantly.
+Archeon monitors for changes — edit your `.arcon` files in any editor and see updates instantly.

 ### Why This Matters